tinaColemanNextCentury/owf-wiki/OWF7/OWF-7-Configuration-Installation.md

 > _Note: If OWF 7 is installed as an upgrade, please see [Upgrading to OWF 7](Upgrading-to-OWF-7)._

 The application uses a `KeyStore` and a `Truststore` which are local to the installation.
 There is no need to install any certificates into the server’s Java installation.
 The default certificates contained in the OWF Bundle only function for `localhost` communications.
 When accessed from a remote machine with a name that differs from `localhost`, while using the included certificates, OWF will not function correctly.
-Accordingly, see 3.5.5: Server Certificate Creation and Installation for information about creating additional certificates.
+Accordingly, see the **Server Certificate Creation and Installation** section for information about creating additional certificates.

 ###Installing User PKI Certificates
 By default, the security infrastructure of the OWF Bundle is configured to use client certificates with CAS fallback.
 In order to identify themselves via certificates, clients need to install a PKI certificate into their Web browser.
 The client certificates that are included with the OWF bundle will be recognized immediately and can be used in the default security configuration.
 The certificates are located in the `\apache-tomcat-7.0.21\certs` directory of the OWF bundle.

 The default client certificates can be used by importing the included `testUser1.p12` or `testAdmin1.p12` certificate into the user’s browser.
-In Internet Explorer, client certificates can be added by selecting Tools -> Internet Options -> Content -> Certificates -> Personal, and then clicking the Import button.
+In Internet Explorer, client certificates can be added by selecting Tools → Internet Options → Content → Certificates → Personal, and then clicking the Import button.
 The certificate `testUser1` grants rights to use the application, while `testAdmin1` is a certificate for a user granted both user rights and administrator rights.
 The private key password for both certificates is `password`.

-In Firefox, this menu is accessed via Tools -> Options -> Advanced -> Encryption -> View Certificates ->Your Certificates -> Import.
+In Firefox, this menu is accessed via Tools → Options → Advanced → Encryption → View Certificates → Your Certificates → Import.

 > _Note: Depending on the browser, importing certificates may cause warning messages to be displayed before accessing OWF.
 Web browsers will allow exceptions to be added to permit usage of these certificates the first time they are accessed._